urbanmatthias/Auto-PyTorch/README.md

 # full_cs is recommended if you have many resources and a very high search budget.
 autoPyTorch = AutoNetClassification("full_cs")

-# enabling / disabling of components is done using the Auto-PyTorch config:
+# Enabling / disabling of components is done using the Auto-PyTorch config:
-autoPyTorch = AutoNetClassification(networks=["shapedresnet"])
+autoPyTorch = AutoNetClassification(networks=["resnet", "shapedresnet", "mlpnet", "shapedmlpnet"])

 # You can take a look at the search space.
 # Each hyperparameter belongs to a node in Auto-PyTorch's ML Pipeline.